Suprnova-Project/documentation/docs/README.md

 ### Security

 Thanks to its underlying libraries, Suprnova is a **double end-to-end encrypted** application, as it not only performs E2E encryption on the connection proctored between host and client - it also maintains a separate form of encryption to establish CFS replication streams beteen connected peers.
 This means that your top-secret, potentially expensive video assets are better-protected by Suprnova than by any other competing framework.
-Not even IBM's Aspera can come close to matching the security standards we employ with Suprnova.

 ## Getting Started